 A true modern classic faithfully delivers on that front, but also delivers an equally carefully engineered and sophisticated modern experience in structure, performance, and comfort.”
 Typically the displacement is 40 per cent less than a comparable classic, so light-air performance is much better.
 Classics dig a big hole in the ocean.
 When they reach hull speed they sink in, and they get a lot of water over the deck.
 But the much lighter spirit of tradition boats surf earlier so they stay a lot drier.

-It is for this reason that in a new initiative for 2016, Spirit of Tradition yachts will have a separate class with courses set to suit their sailing characteristics.
-The criteria for the Spirit of Tradition class at Charles Stanley Cowes Classics Week is that yachts are designed with a classical look built using modern techniques and materials.
+It is for this reason that in a new initiative since 2016, Spirit of Tradition yachts have raced at CCW with the aim being for a separate class with courses set to suit their sailing characteristics.
+The criteria for the Spirit of Tradition class at Cowes Classics Week is that yachts are designed with a classical look built using modern techniques and materials.
 Spirit of Tradition yachts must also demonstrate excellent craftsmanship on deck and in the hull, however they may have modern underbodies and appendages and use the latest technology in their rigs.

 The Spirit of Tradition class is open to Tofinou, Rustler, Spirit yachts and one-offs, providing they meet the criteria.